 - Electrical wire nuts

-For External Ceiling Fan Chain Breaks
+Repair an External Ceiling Fan Chain Break

 Attach the extension to the end of the remaining ceiling fan chain, pushing firmly to snap the end of the chain into the connector.

 When no ceiling fan chain is visible, this likely means that the pull within the ceiling fan has broken near or inside the ceiling fan pull switch.
+In that case, proceed to the next step.

 Unscrew the metal collar through which the ceiling fan chain should extend.
 First try screwing off the collar with your fingers, turning counterclockwise.
 If this does not work, use pliers and a soft rag wrapped around the metal collar to protect the collar and the fan housing from damage.

-Unscrew the Ceiling Fan Base
+Open the Ceiling Fan Base

-Pull Out the Pull Chain Switch
+Pull out the Pull Chain Switch

 Do not attempt to fix the pull chain switch.
 Instead, it is easier and safer to discard the old switch and replace it with a new switch.
 Ceiling fan pull switch kits are inexpensive and readily available online.